hturnbull93/portfolio/README.md

 Now to write the component that the routes render into.

-In: `src/templates/project.spec.js`, wrote a test that
+In: `src/templates/project.spec.js`, wrote a test that the Project component renders a Layout component.
+For this test, the props that would be used from the node are stubbed.

-In: `src/templates/project.jsx`
+In: `src/templates/project.jsx`:

+- Import Layout, render it in a stateless functional component named Project.

+Green.

+A graphql query for markdownRemark where the slug is equal to the slug passed when generating the pages returns the node's html and frontmatter.

 ### To Do